karthikeya-143/VibeChat-App/README.md

 ### ✨Having an issue in the login and :5001/api/messages/users:1   Failed to load resource: the server responded with a status of 500 (Internal Server Error)

+### Also we need to add the joined message and left message in the group chat